nocturnalastro/FvarSims/README.md

 ##TODO
 * make use of pyxspec so we can remove the need to make loads of files.
 * Add prefix to lc log files
+* remove uncertanites as its not needed - then test it still works

 ## Install
 I haven't packaged this!